 Black Bear Program

-Mississippi is actually home to two subspecies of black bears.
+Mississippi is home to two subspecies of black bears.
 The American black bear (Ursus americanus americanus) is found in the northern one-third of the state and the Louisiana black bear (Ursus american luteolus) occurs in the southern two-thirds.
-The Louisiana black bear was recently removed from the Federally Threatened Species list however both subspecies remain classified as Endangered under Mississippi law.
-To the naked eye, the subspecies are indistinguishable.
+The Louisiana black bear (recently removed from the Federally Threatened Species list) as well as the American black bear are both classified as Endangered under Mississippi law.
+The two subspecies vary only in skull morphology and genetic makeup; to the naked eye, they are indistinguishable.

-If you are experiencing problems involving black bears or want to report a recent bear sighting, please contact MDWFP Main Office at (601) 432-2199.
+If you are experiencing problems involving black bears or want to report a recent bear sighting, please contact MDWFP at (601) 432-2199.

 Black Bear Program Biologist Black Bear/Exotics Species Program Leader

 - Denning Chronology and Den Characteristics of American Black Bears in Mississippi

 - History and Status of the American Black Bear in Mississippi

 - Influence of Landscape Attributes on American Black Bear Den-Site Selection in Mississippi